Proposed Property 2R counterexamples classified: The fiber structures of and

 The square knot $Q$ is the connected sum of two trefoil knots $Tr_{\pm}$, one right-handed and the other left-handed.
-One way to see the monodromy of the Seifert surface $S_-$ of the other trefoil $Tr_-$ is to use Figure \ref{fig:trefoilmon}, but, in order to obtain the opposite orientation, first reflect the figure across the inner (circle) boundary component, so the hexagonal boundary lies on the inside and the knot boundary $Tr_-$ on the outside, as in Figure \ref{fig:trefoilminus}.
-The complement of $Tr_-$ is then the mapping torus of $S_-$ under the monodromy shown in Figure \ref{fig:trefoilminus}.
+One way to see the monodromy of the Seifert surface $S_+$ of the other trefoil $Tr_+$ is to use Figure \ref{fig:trefoilmon}, but, in order to obtain the opposite orientation, first reflect the figure across the inner (circle) boundary component, so the hexagonal boundary lies on the inside and the knot boundary $Tr_+$ on the outside, as in Figure \ref{fig:trefoilminus}.
+The complement of $Tr_+$ is then the mapping torus of $S_+$ under the monodromy shown in Figure \ref{fig:trefoilminus}.

 Since $Q$ is the connected sum of $Tr_{\pm}$ it is easy to see that $S^3 - Q$ can be obtained by gluing the manifolds $S^3 - Tr_+$ and $S^3 - Tr_-$ along a meridional annulus in the boundary of each.
-A meridional annulus in the mapping torus picture of the knot complements is the mapping torus of a subinterval of $\bdd S_\pm$, so the result of gluing together the two knot complements along a meridional annulus of each is the mapping torus of the monodromy shown in Figure \ref{fig:Qmon}.
-Note that the monodromy is a bit more complicated than it first appears (on the left): in order to make the monodromy preserve the boundary circle (corresponding to the knot $Q$) the $\frac{\pi}3$ rotation must be undone near the central circle, as shown on the right of Figure \ref{fig:Qmon}.
-This complication disappears in a description of the manifold $M$ however, because the boundary circle is filled in with a disk, so $M$ is simply the mapping cylinder of the $\frac{\pi}3$ rotation of $F_\cup$ shown in Figure \ref{fig:Mmon}.
+A meridional annulus in the mapping torus picture of the knot complements is the mapping torus of a subinterval of $\bdd S_\pm$, so the result of gluing together the two knot complements along a meridional annulus of each is a fibering of $Q = Tr_+ \# Tr_-$ in which the fiber is the punctured genus $2$ surface $F = S_+ \natural S_-$.
+The monodromy acts on $F$ as shown in Figure \ref{fig:Qmon}.
+The monodromy is a bit more complicated than it first appears (on the left in Figure \ref{fig:Qmon}): in order to make the monodromy preserve the boundary circle (corresponding to the knot $Q$) the $\frac{\pi}3$ rotation must be undone near the central circle, as shown on the right of Figure \ref{fig:Qmon}.
+This complication disappears in a description of the manifold $M$ however, because the boundary circle of $F$ is filled in with a disk, so $M$ is simply the mapping cylinder of the $\frac{\pi}3$ rotation shown in Figure \ref{fig:Mmon}.
+The figure shows how the monodromy acts on the fiber $F_\cup = F \cup_{\bdd} D^2$ of $M$, obtained by filling in the boundary of $F$ with a disk.